 While most patients benefit from having individual teeth removed and replaced with dental implants and crowns, for some, that might not be enough to fully restore health and function.
 There are situations in which a patient isn’t just missing a single tooth and may need more involved treatment.

-Extensive tooth loss can result from: injury, decay, and as a result of other medical conditions.
+Extensive tooth loss can result from injury, decay, and as a result of other medical conditions.
 The good news, though, is that there is a solution: Full Mouth Reconstruction.

 What Is Full-Mouth Reconstruction?

-A full-mouth reconstruction is a dental treatment plan that our Boston dentists use to reconstruct all of the teeth in a patient’s upper or lower jaw.
+Full-mouth reconstruction is a dental treatment that our Boston dentists use to reconstruct all of the teeth in a patient’s upper or lower jaw.
 Full-mouth reconstruction differs from a “complete smile makeover” because it is a medically-necessary procedure.
 It’s not about making the teeth appear more attractive: it’s about providing the patient with a biting surface that they can use to eat food, all the while eliminating any infection such as periodontitis.

-What Happens During A Full-Mouth Reconstruction?
+What Happens During Full-Mouth Reconstruction?